N Korea confirms missile tests as Biden warns of response

 N Korea confirms missile tests as Biden warns of responseNew

-SEOUL, South Korea (AP) — North Korea has confirmed it tested a new guided missile as President Joe Biden warned of consequences if Pyongyang escalates tensions amid stalled nuclear negotiations.
-The North’s official Korean Central News Agency says the two new-type tactical guided projectiles accurately hit the target off the eastern coast on Thursday.
-Photos on the website of the North’s main newspaper showed a missile lifting off from a transport erector launcher amid bright flames.
+SEOUL, South Korea (AP) — North Korea has confirmed it tested a new guided missile.
+President Joe Biden has warned of consequences if Pyongyang escalates tensions amid stalled nuclear negotiations.
+The North’s official news agency referred Friday to two “new-type tactical guided projectiles.”
+It says they accurately hit the target off the eastern coast Thursday.
+Photos on the website of the North’s main newspaper showed a missile lifting off a transport erector launcher amid bright flames.
 Japanese officials say both weapons were ballistic missiles, which are prohibited by U.N.
 Security Council resolutions.
-North Korea also fired two other missiles on Sunday but they were likely cruise missiles, which are not banned.
+North Korea also fired two other missiles Sunday.
+These were likely cruise missiles, which aren’t banned.
 They were the North’s first major provocation since Biden took office.